theoutfield/sc_sncn_motorcontrol/module_ctrl_loops/doc/index.rst

             return 0;
         }

-    .. note:: Similary to this example, you can repeat the same steps for Velocity and Torque Control Loops.
+    .. note:: Similarly to this example, you can repeat the same steps for Velocity and Torque Control Loops.

 API
 ===